Ditch the weights with this effective no-equipment full-body workout

 • Start on your hands and knees with your shoulders over your wrists and hips over your knees.

-• Brace the core as you extend your right arm in front and extend the left leg behind you.
-Your arm and leg should be in a straight line while keeping your hips and shoulders parallel to the floor.
+• Brace your core and extend your right arm in front as you extend your left leg behind you.
+Your arm, hips, shoulders and leg should be in a straight line parallel to the floor.

-• Bring the elbow and knee of the extended right arm and left leg toward each other to touch under the torso.
+• Bring your right elbow and left knee together to touch under your torso.
 Then extend the arm and leg again.

-• While holding this extended position, tap the toe on the floor.
+• While holding this extended position, tap your toes on the floor.
 That’s one repetition.

 Maddy Biddulph